 Northwest Folklife offers far more than most festivalson May 21, 2013 @ 4:09 pm (Updated: 10:43 am - 5/23/13 )

-Northwest Folklife Festival at Seattle Center.
+I have to admit, it's been a few years since I've been to Seattle's Northwest Folklife Festival at Seattle Center.
 In my mind, it's nothing more than four days of drum circles and mandolins, but after taking a closer look, it turns out I couldn't be more wrong.

 This year's festival, which gets under way Friday, features as broad a range of musical offerings as you'll find anywhere.
 There's live-band Hip Hop, a Jimi Hendrix tribute, Indie Roots rock and dozens of other diverse musical styles ranging from blues to bluegrass, rock, reggae, traditional Gaelic music, and sea shanties.
 Hundreds of artists in all on over 20 stages.